 Calhoun's reputation for academic excellence is well known throughout our service area, the state of Alabama and the nation.
 It is our goal to provide life-changing opportunities for the citizens we serve, and we are pleased that you have made the decision to become a member of the Calhoun family.

 MARILYN C. BECK President

 Vision

 Calhoun Community College: Your Community - Your College - Your Future.

 Mission

-The Mission of Calhoun Community College is to ensure student success and promote community development and cultural enrichment.
+The mission of Calhoun Community College is to provide quality, innovative instruction and promote community development and cultural enrichment by: